semaphoreci/docs/docs/guided-tour/getting-started.md

 **Blocks** can contain a single job or many parallel jobs.
 For example, your `Tests` block contains two parallel jobs.

-!!!
-Info: "Running parallel jobs simultaneously is possible under open source, free trial, or paid [plans][plans]."
+❗Info: "Running parallel jobs simultaneously is possible under open source, free trial, or paid [plans][plans]."

 **Jobs** are basic units of execution.
 Semaphore runs each job as a sequence of commands in a clean, isolated environment that it creates on-demand and destroys